8 October 2017

 With the Winchester walks, the Half Marathon and the CC6’s, it seems like years since I last had a nice quiet Sunday.
 When I went to parkrun yesterday morning I thought I’d be getting a lie in today.
 While we were having our post run coffee though, everyone was talking about races.
 Almost everyone was running either the Portsmouth Pieces of Eight or the Bournemouth Half Marathon.
 Everyone except Commando and Rob that is.
 All of a sudden they had a bad case of race envy.
 Before I knew what was going on they’d decided to try to get last minute places for Pieces of Eight and I was waving goodbye to the idea of a lie in.

 To be honest I wasn’t that unhappy about it.
-Commando has never run Pieces of Eight before but plenty of Spitfires have and, from the photos on Facebook, it looked like a lot of fun.
+Commando has never run Pieces of Eight before and, from the photos on Facebook, it looked like a lot of fun.
 In the end getting places turned out to be fairly simple, involving nothing more than a couple of phone calls and a Saturday afternoon drive down to Portsmouth to collect race packs.
 Of course this morning, when Commando woke me up at six thirty, it didn’t seem like such a good idea but, once I’d had a cup of hot chocolate and got washed and dressed, I began to feel a bit better about it.

 As it was such a last minute thing I was quite hazy about the details, although I knew the race ran along Southsea seafront.
 As we drive towards Portsmouth I was eagerly anticipating a little walk to the Costa in Southsea and a nice take away coffee to warm me up.
 It was a real Winnie the Pooh blustery day kind of morning, with a definite bite in the air.
 We drove right through Southsea though, past the canoe lake, the model village and the Royal Marines Museum.
 We carried on through Eastney, past Fort Cumberland and almost to the end of the little peninsula.

 The race actually began at the RNLI Lifeboat Station not far from the Eastney Landing where the Hayling Island Ferry departs.
 My coffee was now more than three miles away, too far to walk, at least in the time it would take Commando to run eight miles.
-My disappointment was tempered by the sight of masses of smiling Spitfire faces.
-Whether they were smiling because they were pleased to see me or because they knew I’d be taking photos isn’t clear.

-We began with a group photo under the start finish arch with a rather shaggy looking red haired RNLI mascot.
+There was a rather shaggy looking red haired RNLI mascot.
 His costume looked a touch cumbersome to run in, although Sammy Saint managed to run the Southampton Half Marathon in his costume so anything is possible.
 It also looked very warm, which seemed like a bonus at that moment.
 Just looking at the runners in their shorts and race vests was making me feel cold.

 There were actually two races going on at the same time this morning, the seventh annual Pieces of Eight, an eight mile run from the Lifeboat Station along to Southsea seafront, and the RNLI 10k, covering part of the course.
-My lovely friend Kylie had turned up to cheer on her Spitfire friends running Pieces of Eight and also some non Spitfire friends who were running the 10k.
+My lovely friend Kylie had turned up to cheer on her friends running Pieces of Eight and also some other friends who were running the 10k.
 She was on crutches because she managed to break her foot at a recent cross country race.
 This is the second time she’s broken her foot the same way and she swears she’s never running cross country again.
 We shall see!

 As you’d expect with a race called Pieces of Eight, there were rather a lot of pirates about and several Jolly Rogers flying.
 Some of the pirates may have been running the race.
 I think I even spotted Captain Jack Sparrow but that may have been wishful thinking.